 Difference between Withheld and Outstanding Result

-While held result is on the part of the student or his centre, an outstanding result is an error arising from the WAEC.
+While a withheld result is on the part of the student or his centre, an outstanding result is an error arising from the WAEC.
 Most times, the exam body calls is “the result being processed”

 This means you need not be worried, WAEC will speedily complete the processing to enable all the affected candidates get their results fully processed and released, subsequently.